cylc/cylc-doc/src/glossary.rst

       .. note::
          If you are not using named or numbered runs, the workflow name will be the same as :term:`workflow id`.

+   active waiting task
+      An active waiting task is a task in the :term:`scheduler's <scheduler>` active window that is "actively waiting" on (i.e. periodically checking) an external trigger or clock trigger.
+These are the only waiting tasks that matter to the :term:scheduler in Cylc 8 (waiting tasks ahead of the active window are entirely abstract).

    workflow id